Physiotherapy and Cancer. Rehabilitation, Recovery and Palliative Care.

 When we have surgery, an injury or radiotherapy, the fascia can be scarred and get stuck – you may be someone who has had painful adhesions after abdominal surgery.

 You may need support regarding movement, posture, continence, sexual and physical intimacy – your specialist nurse may be able to help, but please feel free to ask if you hope that physio may also be useful.
+And please do ask.
+Many people have change around intimacy and/or sex.
+If I haven't already been asked, I will learn something new.

 As with the whole of life, we are all different.
 At any stage, some people may feel weary with their chemo and loose some of their previous fitness.
 Exercises and stretches can be very useful at this time.
 Simple things like keeping your “pushing up” muscles working well can help with getting in and out of the car/bed or on and off the toilet.